PoisotLab/ms_mangal_synthesis/manuscript.md

 methods).

 One line of research that we feel can confidently be pursued lies in extrapolating the structure of ecological networks over gradients, not at the level of species and their interactions, but at that of the community.
-@MoraGrav18 revealed that all food webs are more or less built upon the same structural backbone, which is in part due to strong evolutionary constraints on the establishment of species interactions [@DallStou15]; in other words, most networks are expected to be variations on a shared theme, and this facilitates the task of predicting the overarching structure greatly.
-Finally, this approach to prediction which neglects the composition of networks is justified by the observation that network structure tends to be maintained at very large spatial scales even in the presence of strong compositional turnover, [@DallPois17].
+@mora18identifying revealed that all food webs are more or less built upon the same structural backbone, which is in part due to strong evolutionary constraints on the establishment of species interactions [@dallariva15exploring]; in other words, most networks are expected to be variations on a shared theme, and this facilitates the task of predicting the overarching structure greatly.
+Finally, this approach to prediction which neglects the composition of networks is justified by the observation that network structure tends to be maintained at very large spatial scales even in the presence of strong compositional turnover [@dallas17compositional].

 **TODO** update the § and discuss
 - e.g. Chagnon et al 2016.
 Oecologia.
 180, 181-191